charliedunsford/ULock/README.md

 ### Common Scopes

-home-page | the initial landing page\
+landing-page | the home page of the website\
-signup-page | the user sign up page\
+auth-page | the user sign up and log in page\
 readme | the text file detailing project specifications

 ### Vocabulary